department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ## Content considerations

-- Link text should clearly communicate purpose and target (in that order), so users know where they'll be taken before clicking.
-- Clearly label external links that go to other federal agencies.
-- For non-federal external links, explicitly state that the content is not endorsed by the federal government.
-- See [Links in the Content style guide](https://design.va.gov/content-style-guide/links) for information on when to use embedded links vs. CTA links.
+- See [Links in the Content style guide](https://design.va.gov/content-style-guide/links) for detailed guidance.

 ## Accessibility considerations